 When faced with an unplanned or unwanted pregnancy, many women feel overwhelmed by their circumstances.
 Desperate for a “quick fix,” these women sometimes rush into an abortion decision before they’ve had an opportunity to fully explore all of their options.
 In fact, for every 149 women who choose abortion, only one woman chooses adoption.

-In this article, learn more about some of the alternative options to abortion so you can make a fully informed decision when faced with an unplanned pregnancy.
+In this article, learn more about some of your alternative options to abortion so you can make a fully informed decision when faced with an unplanned pregnancy.

-Abortion costs can range from several hundred to several thousand dollars, depending on a woman’s circumstances, the stage of her pregnancy, the clinic she uses, her insurance policy and a number of other factors.
+Abortion costs can range from several hundred to several thousand dollars, depending on a woman’s circumstances, the stage of her pregnancy, the clinic she uses, her insurance policy and many other factors.

-Some women struggle to come to terms with their abortion decision after the procedure is complete; if you are not 100 percent confident in your abortion decision, you might experience feelings of grief, loss, guilt, regret and, in rare cases, even depression following abortion.
+Some women struggle to come to terms with their abortion decision after the procedure is complete; if you are not 100 percent confident in your abortion decision, you might experience feelings of grief, loss, guilt, regret and in rare cases, even depression following an abortion.

 Abortion is a medical procedure, and while complications are rare, there are some health risks associated with this process.